Wiz-Works/SECOND-ORDER---A-Bit-Size-Economy/README.md

 * **Taxation & Welfare Slants:** Influences fiscal policy by applying Fed multipliers to landlord rent taxes and production sales taxes, while skimming a percentage of welfare doles directly into the state reserve based on its gold alignment stance.
 * **Emergency Levers:** Under severe inflation, a hawkish head can enforce a hard minting halt for the remainder of their term, or launch emergency gold dump campaigns onto the open market to aggressively sell state gold and permanently burn circulating coins.
 * **Drill Loans:** Issues specialized infrastructure loans directly from state reserves to owners of gold and oil drills to keep energy production active when the reserve is flush.

+---

+## Issues

+* **Performance:** Performace deteriorates as the runs get longer and population expands.
+* **Wont run on background:** As is the game wont progress if you minimize the screen, and will remain paused for the most part.
+* **Bids can display as "bid: 0@0.000" under high supply:** If there is a lot of asks in the order book bids can get cleared inmedietly and the dashboard doesn't catch them, however you will still see volume going up.
+* **Glass/Sand Cyclical Balance:** On some runs mining drills will take long to be built causing a massive sand sortage for an extended period.
+It does eventually resolve but it could cause prices to to flatline and fluctuate in irrational ways.